M-theory: Second superstring revolution

-Speaking at the string theory conference at the University of Southern California in 1995, Edward Witten of the Institute for Advanced Study made the surprising suggestion that all five superstring theories were in fact just different limiting cases of a single theory in eleven spacetime dimensions.
+Speaking at Strings '95 at the University of Southern California in 1995, Edward Witten of the Institute for Advanced Study made the surprising suggestion that all five superstring theories were in fact just different limiting cases of a single theory in eleven spacetime dimensions.
 Witten's announcement drew together all of the previous results on S- and T-duality and the appearance of two- and five-dimensional branes in string theory.
 In the months following Witten's announcement, hundreds of new papers appeared on the Internet confirming that the new theory involved membranes in an important way.
 Today this flurry of work is known as the second superstring revolution.

 One of the important developments following Witten's announcement was Witten's work in 1996 with string theorist Petr Hořava.
 Witten and Hořava studied M-theory on a special spacetime geometry with two ten-dimensional boundary components.
 Their work shed light on the mathematical structure of M-theory and suggested possible ways of connecting M-theory to real world physics.